Enagai-nagai/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Kickstarter-analysis
 ## Overview of Project
 ### Background
 Louise is planning to launch her play "Fever" by raising funds with crowdfunding at "Kickstarter" platform.
 "Fever" project reached close to its goal in a short amount of time.
 ### Purpose
-This analysis is conducted to explores how (1)launch dates and (2)goal amounts relate to funding outcomes by using the data of "Kickstarter" previous campaigns so Louise understands the trend and get insight on how successful her project can be.
+This analysis is conducted to explore how (1)launch dates and (2)goal amounts relate to funding outcomes by using the data of "Kickstarter" previous campaigns so Louise understands the trend and get insight on how successful her project can be.
 The analysis focuses only on Parent category "Theathers" or subcategory "plays" as Louise's campaign is for her play.

 ## Analysis and Challenges